H3LLKY4T/CEH-mocktest/README.md

 This tool is provided for educational purposes only.
 The author is not responsible for any misuse or damage caused by this tool.

 ## Contact
-If you have any questions, please open an issue in the repository, or contact the author directly at your-email@example.com.
+If you have any questions, please open an issue in the repository, or contact the author directly at hellkyat@proton.me

 Enjoy testing your ethical hacking skills!